 The FBA warehouse location (and any other warehouse locations) will be shown on all of your Sellbrite products, whether or not you have FBA inventory for the product.

-The new FBA warehouse location will be added to your list of Warehouse Locations on the Channel Settings page for each of your channels.
+The new FBA warehouse location will be added to your list of Warehouse Locations in the Channel Settings page for each of your channels.

-Finally, once FBA has been enabled in Sellbrite, your Amazon FBA orders will also begin importing into the Orders page of your Sellbrite account, allowing Sellbrite to record and report on your FBA sales and transact your FBA inventory accordingly.
-It's important to know that these Amazon FBA orders will be included in the monthly order volume associated with your Sellbrite subscription.
+Lastly your Amazon FBA orders will also begin importing into the Orders page of your Sellbrite account, allowing Sellbrite to record and report on your FBA sales and transact your FBA inventory accordingly.
+Amazon orders that are fulfilled by Amazon will NOT be counted towards your overall order volume.

 IMPORTANT: In order for your FBA inventory to match with the correct products in your catalog, the Merchant SKU on your FBA items must match the product SKU in Sellbrite.